 And as regards the command itself, the commission with which Timothy was charged, had not as its object the establishment of elders, nor did the apostle give any command like it.
 Paul, on going into Macedonia, had begged Timothy to remain at Ephesus (@1 Timothy 1: 3), a town in the Church of which

-| This is what I said in my answer to M. Rochat.
+¦ This is what I said in my answer to M. Rochat.
 I take a similar case.
 My son is chosen a counsellor of state, and I write to him to explain to him how one ought to behave oneself in the affairs of the state.
-This shews according to M. Rochat&#8217;s way of reasoning, that every citizen may at any time exercise the function of a counsellor of state, because I have told my son how one ought to behave oneself, etc.
+This shews, according to M. Rochat's way of reasoning, that every citizen may at any time exercise the function of a counsellor of state, because I have told my son how one ought to behave oneself, etc.

-| Since the beginning (I quote this as an historical fact), those who amongst brethren
+¦ Since the beginning (I quote this as an historical fact), those who amongst brethren occupied themselves with souls and looked after them, met together in order that they might do so under the oversight of the Lord, and still do so when the opportunity offers.
+In places where circumstances have weakened this work I have always sought to give it energy.

 {210}